Marvin Levy (publicist)

-Marvin Jay Levy (November 16, 1928 – April 7, 2025) was an American publicist who specialized in marketing and public relations.
-He is most noted for having been a longtime marketer for director Steven Spielberg at Amblin Entertainment.
+Marvin Jay Levy (November 16, 1928 – April 7, 2025) was an American publicist who specialized in film marketing and public relations.
+He is most noted for having been a longtime marketer for director Steven Spielberg at Amblin Entertainment and DreamWorks, where he led publicity and awards campaigns for films.

 Early life

 Marvin Jay Levy was born in Manhattan, New York, on November 16, 1928, where he grew up on the East Side.
 He graduated from New York University in 1949.
 Entering the advertising sector, he got a job at a radio station, for which he collected questions and answers for a quiz show, but was fired because his questions were not difficult enough.
 Shortly thereafter, he became the publicist for the first Tex McCrary and Jinx Falkenburg talk shows; he was eventually laid off, but a letter of recommendation from McCrary secured his next job in the advertising division of the New York Metro-Goldwyn-Mayer office.
 He was in the United States Air Force from 1952 to 1954, where he served in Michigan and worked in public relations.